How often to tree

 How do I know if my tree needs to be pruned?

-Signs that a tree may need pruning include dead or damaged branches, excessive growth, or branches that are rubbing against each other or structures.
+Signs that a tree needs pruning include dead or dying branches, branches that are crossing or rubbing together, and branches that are growing into power lines or structures.

 Connect with certified professionals in your area